The Ordinary Niacinamide Powder – Please make sure you read and understand the products you can and cannot mix with this before using it.

 - 20g Price: 5.80$ | 4.90 GBP | 5.80€ | 9.70$AUD | 5.80$CAD

 A look at The Ordinary Niacinamide Powder

 The Niacinamide Powder should be sealed when you receive it (see photo above).
 Mix 1/4 of the spoon (this is a bit tricky) with 4 drops of a water-based product.
-I put the powder into the palm of my hands, added the Hyaluronic Acid, rubbed my palms together, and then applied to my face.
+I put the powder into the palm of my hands, added the Hyaluronic Acid, rubbed my palms together, and then applied it to my face.
 There was no grittiness or soapiness, as long as you don´t use too much powder.
 It left skin feeling and looking really nice.
-I have also mixed with the Natural Moisturising Factors which was lovely too.
+I have also mixed with the Natural Moisturising Factors, which was lovely too.
 I do find The Ordinary Hyaluronic Acid a bit sticky.
 Mixing with NMF was nicer.

 Do not mix with formulations with a pH of 5 or lower.
 All PH levels can be found on every product page.
-See photo below.
+See the photo below.

 How to find the pH of The Ordinary products

-The Ordinary Niacinamide Powder should not be mixed with formulations with a pH 5 or less.
+The Ordinary Niacinamide Powder should not be mixed with formulations with a pH of 5 or less.
 Please an example of where to find the ph levels below.

 What is The Ordinary Niacinamide Powder and what does it do?

 Deciem says: Niacinamide, also known as Vitamin B3, is a well-studied, multi-faceted active ingredient that is renowned for its multiple benefits on the skin.
 It contributes to balancing visible sebum activity and supporting the production of components that play a central role in the structural and functional integrity of the skin.